Cloud providers¶

 Standalone mode¶

 RunPod's individual pods don't share a private network — each pod gets its own IP, but pods can't reach each other directly.
-For multi-node workloads that don't require inter-node communication (hyperparameter sweeps, batch inference), use standalone mode:
+RunPod therefore defaults to standalone mode, so multi-node workloads that don't need inter-node communication (hyperparameter sweeps, batch inference) work without extra configuration:

 with sky.Compute(